4rp0l/admin-panel-finder/README.md

 ---

-+A Black Hat Tool for blackbox testing control panel existance of any website .
++ A Black Hat Tool for blackbox testing control panel existance of any website .

-+It has highly optimized multiprocessing option .
++ It has highly optimized multiprocessing option .

-+It checks common directories/files for finding admin panel.
++ It checks common directories/files for finding admin panel.

 ---